jerrytnutt/Memory-Card-React/README.md

 # Memory Game

-This project is a Memory Game created with ReactJS as part of [The Odin Project](https://www.theodinproject.com/courses/javascript/lessons/memory-card) curriculum.
+Memory Game created with ReactJS for the [The Odin Project](https://www.theodinproject.com/courses/javascript/lessons/memory-card) curriculum.

-The project combines the use of hooks, state and functional components.
+This project combines the use of hooks, state and functional components.

 # Live Demo